chongyangshi/yronwood/README.md

 See [`types/types.go`](https://github.com/icydoge/yronwood/tree/master/types/types.go) for the API schema.
 All non-GET requests have JSON request payloads, while GET requests use query string params.

+## Web Interface

+A simple web interface for showing and uploading the images is available as a separate containerized web service in `/web`, and configurations in `/nginx`.

 ## Credits

 I build Go services at [Monzo](https://monzo.com), so this project has extensively relied on some of Monzo's open-source projects I use day-to-day: